-- Know the major professional associations in Student Affairs Counseling and their role in the development of the profession.
+- Know the major professional associations in higher education student affairs and their role in the development of the profession.

-- Possess an understanding of the current issues and problems in higher education and student affairs.
+- Possess an understanding of the current challenges and trends in higher education student affairs.

-- Be familiar with the major student affairs services and should develop a rationale for each of these services.
+- Be familiar with higher education student affairs services and should develop a rationale for each of these services.

-- Be familiar with the current literature and research in student affairs practice.
+- Be familiar with the current literature and research in higher education student affairs practice.

-- Understand legal and ethical practice in higher education and student affairs.
+- Understand legal and ethical practice in higher education student affairs.

-- Be able to conceptualize, administer, and evaluate a student affairs program.
+- Be able to conceptualize, administer, and evaluate a higher education student affairs program.

-- Be familiar with the characteristics of college students and the diversity of the college population and higher education environments.
+- Be familiar with the characteristics of college students, the diversity of the college population, and higher education environments.

 - Be familiar with procedures for assessing the needs of college students and the atmosphere of the college environment.

-- Develop skills in working with the special problems of specific college populations.
+- Develop knowledge and skills in working with the students leaders, at-risk students, diversity and inclusion, and other specific college populations.

 This program is offered online only.